 Move over, chia!
 There's a new contender for the superseed throne: basil seeds!

-Similar in texture to chia seeds, basil seeds come from Thai basil and can be found in Asian supermarkets, as well as many health stores.
-You might also find them under the Indian name of "sabja”.
+Similar in texture to chia seeds, basil seeds come from Thai basil and can be found in Asian supermarkets and many health food stores.
+You might also find them under the Indian name of "sabja."

-They're also believed to have benefits for the skin and hair, either applied raw to eczema and psoriasis, or soaked and ingested to boost the production of collagen.
+They're also believed to have benefits for the skin and hair, either applied raw to eczema and psoriasis or soaked and ingested to boost the daily intake of omega-3s.
 Packed with iron and vitamin K, they also promote the growth of stronger hair.

-Swap the unhealthy fizzy soft drinks for this pineapple limeade made with basil seeds and green chillies.
+Swap the unhealthy fizzy soft drinks for this pineapple limeade made with basil seeds and green chilies.

 6. Royal Rose Falooda from Herbivore Cucina

 Falooda is a popular Indian dessert, made here with plump basil seeds, silky noodles and rose syrup.
 The color is amazing and the taste is next level.258